Interview with Ulises Díaz López (Part 1): A Journey Through the World of Art and Illustration

 “I have memories of my mother telling me to paint the wall, or when I drew my father’s ID in kindergarten,” Ulises recounts.
 “They told me I drew very well for my age, that I handled volumes.
 It was unusual for someone so young.”

-However, as often happens with many talented children, Ulises didn’t give much importance to these skills for a while.
+However, as often happens with many talented children, Ulises didn’t give much importance to these abilities for a while.
 It wasn’t until adolescence that he decided to take his talent seriously.
 “I kept drawing until I was 15, when I said, ‘Well, maybe I want to learn a bit more’ and that’s when I started at a drawing school,” he recalls.

 Ulises’ story reminds us that innate talent is just the beginning.
 Real growth as an artist comes from the conscious decision to develop that talent, to seek opportunities to learn and improve.
 Do you feel you have a hidden talent for drawing?
 Explore your potential here.